INFO6205FinalProject/-INFO_6205_FinalProject_Maven/README.md

 Modify TImsort, LSDSort, MSDSort, QuickSort and Huskysort to our structure.

 Replace default Collator for Huskysort with IBM Collator, make it suitable for more Chinese characters.

+## Attention！
+The main method(Main class) is only used to generate sort result under /src/main/resources

+If you want to run it, please make sure you deleted all the file named like "***result.txt"under this folder.